-With virtual reality projected to grow as much as 60 percent annually, INN looks at the top Canadian virtual reality stocks.
+With adoption of virtual reality technology projected to grow across several important industries in the coming years, INN looks at the top Canadian virtual reality stocks.

-Virtual reality (VR) stocks may be but a whisper in Canada right now, but some say the volume is set to get turned up in a matter of just a few years.
+Virtual reality technology or VR may be but a whisper in Canada right now, but some say the volume is set to get turned up for virtual reality stocks in a matter of just a few years.

-In terms of overall market size, estimates are mixed.
+In terms of overall market size, estimates on the virtual reality market are mixed.
 Allied Market Research states that worldwide, the VR market is expected to reach US$571.42 billion in 2025.

 The research firm projects that the combined augmented reality (AR) and VR markets will grow at a compound annual rate of growth of 63.3 percent until 2025.
 Growth is expected to be driven by an influx of smartphone and mobile gaming activity.

-In a much more cautious estimate, Zion Market Research indicates that the global VR market should reach US$26.89 billion by 2022.
+In a much more cautious estimate, Markets and Markets predicts that the global VR market should reach US$20.9 billion by 2025.